winesapOS/winesapOS/README.md

 ### Wayland

 Wayland is disabled by the ``linux_stick`` Ansible role.
 Xorg provides better framerates and stability for gaming.

+### FreeOffice

+FreeOffice is installed by the ``linux_stick`` Ansible role.
+It provides a complete office suite of tools that are very familiar to Microsoft Office users.

 ### Mac Boot